japila-books/apache-spark-internals/docs/executor/Executor.md

 == [[memory]] Executor Memory

-You can control the amount of memory per executor using xref:ROOT:configuration-properties.adoc#spark.executor.memory[spark.executor.memory] configuration property.
+You can control the amount of memory per executor using ROOT:configuration-properties.md#spark.executor.memory[spark.executor.memory] configuration property.
 It sets the available memory equally for all executors per application.

-The amount of memory per executor is looked up when xref:ROOT:SparkContext.adoc#creating-instance[SparkContext is created].
+The amount of memory per executor is looked up when ROOT:SparkContext.md#creating-instance[SparkContext is created].

-You can change the assigned memory per executor per node in xref:spark-standalone:index.adoc[standalone cluster] using xref:ROOT:SparkContext.adoc#environment-variables[SPARK_EXECUTOR_MEMORY] environment variable.
+You can change the assigned memory per executor per node in spark-standalone:index.md[standalone cluster] using ROOT:SparkContext.md#environment-variables[SPARK_EXECUTOR_MEMORY] environment variable.

-You can find the value displayed as *Memory per Node* in xref:spark-standalone:spark-standalone-Master.adoc[web UI for standalone Master] (as depicted in the figure below).
+You can find the value displayed as *Memory per Node* in spark-standalone:spark-standalone-Master.md[web UI for standalone Master] (as depicted in the figure below).

 .Memory per Node in Spark Standalone's web UI image::spark-standalone-webui-memory-per-node.png[align="center"]

-The above figure shows the result of running xref:tools:spark-shell.adoc[Spark shell] with the amount of memory per executor defined explicitly (on command line), i.e.
+The above figure shows the result of running tools:spark-shell.md[Spark shell] with the amount of memory per executor defined explicitly (on command line), i.e.

 ```
 ./bin/spark-shell --master spark://localhost:7077 -c spark.executor.memory=2g